thosoo/pwn-CheckPoint-EDGE/README.md

 ## Dumping nand

+As seen in the bootlog, the firmware is stored twice on NAND as a gzipped Archive.
+On every boot, this archive is verified and extracted.

-These are the commands to access the nand from U-Boot
+These are the commands to access the nand from U-Boot.

 ```
 nand    - NAND sub-system